OpenTermsArchive/docs/content/analysis/reference/copywriting.md

 - Use `Month Day, Year` format.
 - Multiples dates are allowed.
-- Avoid repeating months or years.
+- Avoid repeating months or years

 **Examples**